jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

-introduce new semantics that MUST be understood for correct processing of the record, preventing conforming CAs that do not recognize the new semantics from issuing certificates for the indicated domain names.
+introduce new semantics that MUST be understood for correct processing of the record, preventing conforming CAs that do not recognize the new semantics from issuing certificates for the indicated Domain Names.

-In the following example, the property 'tbs' is flagged as critical.
+In the following example, the Property with a Property Tag of 'tbs' is flagged as critical.
-Neither the ca1.example.net CA nor any other issuer is authorized to issue for "new.example.com" (or any other domains for which this is the relevant resource record set) unless the issuer has implemented the processing rules for the 'tbs' property tag.
+Neither the ca1.example.net CA nor any other Issuer is authorized to issue for "new.example.com" (or any other domains for which this is the Relevant RRSet) unless the Issuer has implemented the processing rules for the 'tbs' Property Tag.

     new.example.com       CAA 0 issue "ca1.example.net"
     new.example.com       CAA 128 tbs "Unknown"

 #  Security Considerations

-CAA records assert a security policy that the holder of a domain name wishes to be observed by certificate issuers.
-The effectiveness of CAA records as an access control mechanism is thus dependent on observance of CAA constraints by issuers.
+CAA records assert a security policy that the holder of a Domain Name wishes to be observed by Issuers.
+The effectiveness of CAA records as an access control mechanism is thus dependent on observance of CAA constraints by Issuers.

 The objective of the CAA record properties described in this document is to reduce the risk of certificate mis-issue rather than avoid